chrisjbreisch/Trs80.Level1Basic/README.md

 As I said earlier, it's an interpreter, not an emulator.
 I didn't want to write something to mimic the hardware of a TRS-80.
 I told you, I'm a compiler junkie.
 I'm not a hardware junkie.
 Also, that would have gotten into mimicking the TRS-80 ROM and assembly language.
-I haven't programmed in assembly language in 30+ year, and I didn't particularly enjoy it then.
-As I said earlier, I wanted to work with modern tools.
+I haven't programmed in assembly language in 30+ years, and I didn't particularly enjoy it then.
+I wanted to work with more modern tools.

 This means that the language isn't represented completely 100%.
 People did some crazy things with their code back then, mostly in Level II, but even some in Level I, where they found clever ways to access the system hardware through a language that was never designed to do that.
-If you did up one of those old programs and try it run it on my interpreter, it will fail.
+If you dig up one of those old programs and try it run it on my interpreter, it will fail.
 It may run, but it won't do what you expect.

 There are two commands that I didn't implement: `CLOAD` and `CSAVE`.
 These load and save programs to and from the TRS-80's cassette drive.
 Yes, you read that